jelloster/push_swap/README.md

 ## ☆ How the algorithm works ☆

-In essence, the algorithm transfers numbers from stack A to stack B in reversed sorted order while minimizing the number of operations.
-It determines the "cheapest move" using straightforward calculations.
+The algorithm starts out by transfering (almost) all integers from stack A to stack B in a reversed sorted order.
+The algorithm calculates and executes the cheapest route (meaning the least operations) for each integer to go to the right place.
+The "cheapest move" is determined by using straightforward calculations ([rotation_counters.c](https://github.com/jelloster/push_swap/blob/main/srcs/rotation_counters.c)).
+The last 3 remaining integers in stack A are sorted within the stack itself, as it can be done with few moves.
+And finally, integers are returned from stack B to stack A in the correct order, as the order gets reversed in the transfer from one stack to another.

 ## ☆ Installation and compilation ☆